HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### A larger physical memory space

-The description of the TLB fields and the ITLB instruction already allow for a 16 GByte physical address space with the caveat that the LDA / STA instruction only reaches the first 4Gbytes.
-Concpetually, this scheme of a 4Gbyte lower physical memory and a large upper physical memory space can be enlarged even further.
-However, the ITLB instruction in its current form will not be able to accomodate the larger physical page numer.
+The description of the TLB fields and the ITLB instruction already allow for a 16 GigaByte physical address space with the caveat that the LDA / STA instruction only reaches the first 4 Giga-bytes.
+Conceptually, this scheme of a 4 Giga-byte lower physical memory and a large upper physical memory space can be enlarged even further.
+However, the ITLB instruction in its current form will not be able to accommodate the larger physical page number.
 Such a system would simply use the DIAG instruction with appropriate arguments for this purposes.

 <!--------------------------------------------------------------------------------------------------------->
 <!--------------------------------------------------------------------------------------------------------->